williaml12/Local-Voice-Control-The-Light/README.md

 ### How it Works

 This example uses the `keyword_spotting` Brick, which is designed to detect specified keywords.
-A pre-trained model is used particularly for identifying **"Hey Arduino"**.
+A custom-trained model is used particularly for identifying **"Hey Arduino, Turn on/off the light"**.

 The Brick monitors the audio continuously, and when it detects the keyword, it calls the microcontroller to activate an animation on the LED matrix, using the Bridge tool.